GingerSpacetail/GingerSpacetail/README.md

 - 👋 Hi, I’m @GingerSpacetail
 - 👀 I’m interested in ML in Medicine
-- 🌱 I’m a constant learner accumulation knowledge from the best University programms and Industry leaders like GE Healthcare
+- 🌱 I’m a constant learner accumulating knowledge from the best University programms like MedTech by FHWN and Industry leaders like GE Healthcare
 - 💞️ I’m looking to collaborate on NLP, Image processing for radiology, improvement of SPECT/PET/MRI Reconstruction algorithms
 - 📫 How to reach me: telegram @gingerspacetail